The Contracting Process at Los Angeles World Airports

 Procurement Services Division has two units that handle different types of projects: Purchasing and Contract Services.
 Purchasing Services purchases materials, supplies, equipment, construction services, equipment rental services, repair and maintenance services and oversees delivery of goods and services for the three airports comprising LAWA: Los Angeles International (LAX), and Van Nuys (VNY) airports and for our non-aviation facilities at Palmdale (PMD).
 Contract Services is the central access point and repository for all procurement and contract requirements.
 It assists LAWA Divisions, prospective vendors, and contractors with the provision of requirements and compliance information, including contractor's efforts to increase minority and women business participation, as mandated by City of Los Angeles and Board of Airport Commissioners policy.
 For more information, please contact: Los Angeles World Airports, Contract Services Unit, P.O.Box 92216, Los Angeles, CA 90009-2216; phone: (424) 646-5380, fax: (424) 646-9262, e-mail: firstname.lastname@example.org

-Business and Job Resources Center: This division assists those businesses who wish to sell their goods or services to the Airports.
-The center's primary function is economic development - their mission is to provide neighboring businesses with improved access to opportunities with LAWA.
-BJRC offers lists of pre-qualified subcontractors and certified minority, woman and disadvantaged businesses.
+Business, Jobs and Social Responsibility: This division assists those businesses who wish to sell their goods or services to the Airports.
+Their primary function is economic development - their mission is to provide neighboring businesses with improved access to opportunities with LAWA.
+BJSR offers lists of pre-qualified subcontractors and certified minority, woman and disadvantaged businesses.

 This office is also responsible for implementing and monitoring the First Source Hiring Program (FSHP).
 For any questions and request for assistance regarding FSHP, please contact Sontue Beacham or Allyson Lavalais at (424) 646-7300.

-For information on business opportunities rel="noopener noreferrer" at LAWA, access the Los Angeles Business Assistance Virtual Network
+For information on business opportunities at LAWA, access the Regional Alliance Marketplace for Procurement.

 For an overview of the procurement process at LAWA, you are welcome to attend our monthly seminar Doing Business with LAWA.